-The British column is nearly spent.
-The men are exhausted and ammunition is running low.
+The British column was nearly spent.
+The men were exhausted and ammunition was running low.
 Hugh Earl Percy knew he had to reach safety soon or his column would be cut off.
-Suspecting that the bridge in Cambridge was held against him, (which it was) Percy instead took the road to Charlestown - a brilliant move that saved many lives.
+Suspecting that the bridge in Cambridge was held against him (which it was), Percy instead took the road to Charlestown - a brilliant move that saved many lives.

 Just as the British column was approaching Charlestown neck and safety, a regiment from Salem was closing in.
 General Heath wrote “At this instant and officer on horseback came up from the Medford road, and inquired the circumstances of the enemy, adding that about 700 men were close behind on their way from Salem to join the militia.
 Had these arrived a few minutes sooner the left flank of the British must have been greatly exposed and suffered considerably; perhaps their retreat would have been cut off.”